cosmos/cosmos-sdk/docs/spec/staking/state.md

 Validators objects should be primarily stored and accessed by the `OperatorAddr`, an SDK validator address for the operator of the validator.
-Two additional indexes are maintained per validator object in order to fulfill required lookups for slashing and validator-set updates.
-A third special index (`LastValidatorPower`) is also maintained which however remains constant throughout each block, unlike the first two indexes which mirror the validator records within a block.
+Two additional indices are maintained per validator object in order to fulfill required lookups for slashing and validator-set updates.
+A third special index (`LastValidatorPower`) is also maintained which however remains constant throughout each block, unlike the first two indices which mirror the validator records within a block.

 - Validators: `0x21 | OperatorAddr -> amino(validator)`